Information Technology Glossary

-The equipment and software such as files, computers, tablets, servers, hard drives, removable thumb drives, etc. used to collect, record, process, display, and transmit information.
+The equipment and software such as files, computers, tablets, servers, hard drives, removable thumb drives, cloud storage, etc. used to collect, record, process, display, and transmit information.

 Information Resources Manager (IRM)

-Authorized and accountable to the State of Texas for management of the university’s information resources to implement security policies, procedures, and guidelines to protect the information resources of the university.
-The Associate Vice President of Information Technology is designated as the university’s IRM.
+Authorized and accountable to the State of Texas for management of the university’s information systems to implement security policies, procedures, and guidelines to protect the information systems of the university.
+The Associate Vice President of Information Technology/CIO is designated as the university’s IRM.
 The IRM will:

 - Maintain information as a strategic asset of the university.

-- Provide the resources to enable employees to carry out their responsibilities for securing information resources and data.
+- Provide the resources to enable employees to carry out their responsibilities for securing information and information systems.